DmitriyLanchakov/letsencrypt.pkg/README.md

 ### How to use

-Open [letsencrypt package page](https://build.opensuse.org/package/show/home:antonbatenev:letsencrypt/letsencrypt), follow "Download package" link (top/right), choose your distro, follow instructions, enjoy!
+Open [letsencrypt package page](https://build.opensuse.org/package/show/home:antonbatenev:letsencrypt/letsencrypt), follow "Download package" link, choose your distro, follow instructions, enjoy!

 ### How to build